GRI 102: General Disclosures 2016

 Opportunities

 Resource substitutes leading to resilience opportunity: Carlisle’s legacy of recycling and continuous improvement began over 100 years ago with the introduction of scrap rubber into the inner-tube production line.
-Today, millions of pounds of scrap material feed Carlisle’s production processes and provide as much as 96% post-consumer or production waste to a wide variety of products.
+Today, millions of pounds of scrap material feed Carlisle’s production processes and provide post-consumer or production waste to a wide variety of products.
 Carlisle will continue this legacy by growing end-of-life programs.
 Recycled end-of-life materials can be used to supplement raw material purchases of carbon-intensive products.

 b) Describe the impact of climate-related risks and opportunities on the organization’s businesses, strategy, and financial planning.